rust-lang/rust-project-goals/src/about/owners.md

 # Owners

-To be accepted, a goal must have a designated **owner**.
+To be fully accepted, a goal must have a designated **owner**.
 This is ideally a single, concrete person, though it *can* be a small group.

+Goals without owners can only be accepted in [provisional form](./provisional_goals.md).

 ## Owners shape the proposal and keep things moving